Pub Guide (whatpub)

 This friendly local, just off the Swindon to Devizes road north of Avebury, re-opened in December 2018 after it had been closed for approximately 6 years.
-There are two real ales served on gravity from nearby Broadtown brewery, plus one from Backyard brewery served using a 'KeyCask' dispense.
-Food is available, including for takeaway.
-Check their website for details.
-There is a marquee in the grounds for large events and B&B rooms onsite.
+There is one real ale served on gravity from nearby Broadtown brewery, plus one from Backyard brewery served using a 'KeyCask' dispense.
+Food is available, including for takeaway and breakfast on Saturday's - Check their website for details.
+There is a marquee in the grounds for large events and three B&B rooms onsite.

 - New Inn Winterbourne Monkton SN4 9NW moc.esuohkoorbredle@nniweneht(01672) 539793